openMF/community-app/README.md

 1. Note: Ensure you have ```npm``` installed - goto http://nodejs.org/download/ to download installer for your OS.

-2. Clone this repository to your local filesystem (default branch in 'develop')
+2. Clone this repository to your local filesystem (default branch is 'develop')

 3. To download the dependencies, and be able to build, first install bower & grunt:
 ```
 npm install -g bower
 npm install -g grunt-cli
 ```

 4. Next pull the runtime and build time dependencies by running bower and npm install commands on the project root folder:
 ```
  bower install